 On Oxford Street itself, take a break from shopping at Selfridges to fuel up on Italian fare in top-floor terrace restaurant Alto by San Carlo.

-Explore more options in the pedestrianised Piazza and don't miss The Yards, a collection of open-air courtyards home to wood-fired treats by Temper and mouthwatering mezze from Maison Bab.
+Explore more options in the pedestrianised Piazza and don't miss The Yards, a collection of open-air courtyards home to mouth-watering mezze at Maison Bab and must-try signature corn tacos by Temper.

 St James's and Leicester Square